Jehan Sadat: Early years and marriage

-Jehan Safwat Raouf (جيهان صفوت رؤوف, /arz/) was born in Cairo, Egypt, as the first girl and third child of an upper-middle-class family of an Egyptian surgeon father, Safwat Raouf, and English music teacher mother, Gladys Cotterill.
+Jehan Raouf Safwat (جيهان صفوت, /arz/) was born in Cairo, Egypt, as the first girl and third child of an upper-middle-class family of an Egyptian surgeon father, Raouf Safwat, and English music teacher mother, Gladys Cotterill.
 Her mother was the daughter of Charles Henry Cotterill, a Sheffield City police superintendent.
 She was raised as a Muslim, according to her father's wishes, but also attended a Christian secondary school for girls in Cairo.

 As a teenage schoolgirl, she was intrigued by Anwar Sadat as a local hero, through following reports in the media about his adventures, in addition to his courage, loyalty, and determination in resisting the British occupation of Egypt.
 She heard many stories about him from her cousin, whose husband was his colleague in resistance, and later in prison.

 It was at her 15th birthday party that she first met her future husband Anwar Sadat, shortly after his release from prison, where he had served two and a half years for his political activities.

 The couple married on 29 May 1949, after some hesitation, and objections from her parents to the idea of their daughter marrying a jobless revolutionary.
 He was 30, while she was 15.
 Anwar Sadat was subsequently part of the core members of the Free Officers Movement that led the Egyptian Revolution of 1952, which overthrew the monarchy of Egypt and Sudan.

 Jehan and Anwar Sadat had four children: three daughters and one son.